-During the summer months, Big Bear has a plethora of fabulous things to explore for all ages around the lake and neighboring cities.
-One of these family friendly spots is Big Bear Alpine Zoo in the small town of Moonridge.
+During the summer months, Big Bear has a plethora of fabulous things to do for all ages around the lake and neighboring cities.
+One of these family-friendly spots is Big Bear Alpine Zoo in the small town of Moonridge.
 The great thing about this zoo is that it is a rehabilitation area for the animals, not a traditional come and view animals in captivity zoo.
 A staggering 90% of the animals brought to them are released back into the wild, which is fantastic.
 If you want to check it out and support what they are doing, here is all the information.

 - Cost: $12